JMPothelune/calendar-overview/README.md

-# Clock App
+# Calendar Overview

-This is a simple clock app made with Svelte, Electron and TypeScript.
+This is a simple calendar app to help you to manage your time.

 ## Get Started